 Beautiful things don’t ask for attention – James Thurber

-This bay attracts surfing enthusiasts and tourists hoping to catch a glimpse of one of the most accessible seal colonies in NZ.
-While the surfing is most certainly epic and home to West Coast Surf, an authentic surf lesson company run by one of NZ’s most famous wave riders, we were not big fans of the seal colony viewing area.
-A large overdeveloped overlook with a quintessential international city directional sign sits on the western edge of Cape Foulwind where seals can be viewed from a considerable distance doesn’t provide that ‘wild’ experience that we prefer.
+This bay attracts surfing enthusiasts and tourists hoping to catch a glimpse of one of the most accessible seal colonies in Aotearoa NZ.
+While the surfing is most certainly epic (home to the West Coast Surf, an authentic surf lesson company run by one of NZ’s most famous wave riders), we were not big fans of the seal colony viewing area.
+To see the seals, hike to a highly developed overlook with a quintessential international city directional sign sits on the western edge of Cape Foulwind where the seals can be viewed from a considerable distance, not really the ‘wild’ experience we were hoping for.
 This area was so uninteresting, I didn’t even bother snapping a quick photo.
-The track becomes more scenic as it undulates north along the granite cliff coastline, through paddocks, exposing some lovely views of the many rock steeples and stacks in the sea.
+Continuing along the track, it becomes more scenic as the track undulates north along the granite cliff coastline, through paddocks, exposing some lovely views of the many rock steeples and stacks in the sea.

 In order to visit this geology lover’s dream, a quick look at the tide schedule is necessary; access is low tide only.
 Walk along the fossilized sheer cliffs towards two small archways to the east, discovering sea life clinging to dinosaur shaped rocks along the way.

 The surfing beach of Tauranga Bay is equally as beautiful, but far less rugged.
 This bay is lined with a dune system protecting large expansive white sand beaches.
 Watch the surfers ride the last waves of the evening as the sun sets over the Tasman.
 We were filled with gratitude during this magical sunset!